 We ask that all pupils report concerns of bullying or bullying behaviour to a member of school staff - this can be any member of teaching or non-teaching staff, including a class teacher, a TA, the Head teacher, a lunchtime supervisor, or a member of the office team.
-We talk about trusted adults regularly in class and in assemblies to remind our pupils of who they can report concerns to.
+We talk about trusted adults regularly in class and in collective worship to remind our pupils of who they can report concerns to.

 The member of staff will listen to the pupil and make an initial note of their concerns, they will then discuss next steps with them and reassure them that they will be supported.
-The member of staff will make a formal record of the bullying report on the school's recording system (CPOMs/My Concern etc.) and other relevant members of staff will be alerted.
+The member of staff will make a formal record of the bullying report on the school's recording system (CPOMs) and other relevant members of staff will be alerted.
 The member of staff will directly alert the school's Designated Safeguarding Lead if the report is deemed urgent or if a pupil is considered at risk.

 We understand that some pupils may find it difficult to tell a member of staff about their concerns verbally, we therefore have additional reporting mechanisms in place.
-Our school has a worry box in each classroom where the pupil can put their name/a brief note about their concerns/draw a picture of their concern - these worry boxes are introduced to the pupils at the start of the year and pupils are reminded of them regularly.
-Our school also has a designated Anti-Bullying email address - if a pupil feels unable to tell a member of staff about their bullying verbally, they could send an email with their concerns, and these will be followed-up/responded to by the school's Anti-Bullying Coordinator.
+We have a worry box in each classroom where pupils can post a letter, note or picture with their name - these worry boxes are introduced to the pupils during Anti-Bullying week.
+Classroom teachers will monitor and address any worries/concerns with the pupil on a daily basis.